pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

 1. The plugin remains idle until throughput appears on *interface*.
-This prevents the plugin causing repeated, immediate, restarts on a server on which *interface* is dead.
+This prevents the plugin causing repeated, immediate, restarts on a server on which *interface* is disconnected or otherwise dead.

-2. Once *interface* is clearly alive, the plugin checks throughput on *interface* each time Signal issues a 'serverevent' of type 'SERVERSTATISTICS' (typically every four or five seconds).
+2. Once activity is detected on *interface* the plugin checks the throughput statistic reported by Signal K each time the server issues a 'serverevent' of type 'SERVERSTATISTICS' (typically every four or five seconds).
+You can view these activity values in the Signal K dashboard.

-3. If the detected throughput is less than or equal to *threshold* then an alarm notification is issued on *notificationpath* and, if *restart* is true, promptly kills the host Node process.
+3. If the detected throughput is less than or equal to *threshold* then an alarm notification is issued on *notificationpath* and, if *restart* is true, the host Node process is killed.

 Note that: